5 Ways to Protect Your Retirement Account from Fraud and Identity Theft

 • Below are 5 ways to protect your retirement savings from potential cyber-attacks and identity theft

-According to research conducted by the American Bankers Association in 2019, there were 374 million open credit card accounts in the U.S. That’s about 70% of the population.
+According to research conducted by the American Bankers Association in 2022, there were over 450 million open credit cards in the U.S., representing a significant chunk of the population.
 If you’ve had credit cards for a while, you’ve probably also been a victim of credit card fraud or identity theft.

 This might be the only time I say this, but take it from Dwight – identity theft is no joke.
 The upside for that credit card charge is that Federal law limits your liability for unauthorized charges to $50 and a majority of credit card companies will waive that meaning you’re pretty much covered.